Skip to main content

 Layer 1: Constraint-First Prompting

-• **Existing patterns** — Reference files that show how similar code is structured in the project
+• Reference patterns — files showing how similar code is already structured

-• **Testing requirements** — What tests need to pass before the change is considered complete
+• Testing requirements — what must pass before the change counts as done

-• **Style constraints** — Naming conventions, file organization, and import patterns
+• Style constraints — naming, file layout, import conventions

 Layer 2: Automated Validation

-• **Type checking** — TypeScript strict mode catches type mismatches immediately
+• Type checking — TypeScript strict mode catches mismatches instantly

-• **Linting** — ESLint with project-specific rules flags style violations
+• Linting — ESLint with project rules flags style violations

-• **Build verification** — The project must compile cleanly
+• Build verification — it has to compile cleanly

 Layer 3: Human Review Discipline

-This is where [BridgeMind's](https://bridgemind.ai) approach diverges most from standard practice.
-Their code review process is specifically calibrated for AI-generated code:
+This is where the approach diverges most from standard practice.
+Reviewing AI code well is a different skill than reviewing a teammate's:

-**Check the seams.** The boundaries where AI-generated code interfaces with existing code are where bugs hide.
-Reviewers pay extra attention to function signatures, data transformations, and error handling at these boundaries.
+• Check the seams.
+Bugs hide where generated code meets existing code — function signatures, data transformations, error handling at the boundary.

 Layer 4: Production Monitoring

-The biggest mistake practitioners make with AI-generated code is treating it like trusted human-written code.
-It is not.
-It is fast, capable, and often excellent — but it needs a different review discipline than code written by a colleague you have worked with for years.
+The biggest mistake engineers make is treating AI output like trusted human code.
+It is fast, capable, and often excellent, but it earns trust through a different review discipline than a longtime colleague does.

-[BridgeMind.ai](https://bridgemind.ai) built this review discipline through shipping real products.
-That experience is codified in [Vibecademy's](https://vibecademy.ai) certification programs, where practitioners learn not just how to generate code with AI, but how to validate it meets production standards.
+That discipline came out of shipping real products, and it is what Vibecademy teaches: not just how to generate code with AI, but how to confirm it meets a production bar.

 Continue Reading